akailany/PhotoSite/README.md

      Choose Connect which redirects you to the following page:
 	![ssh](pics-readme/SSH.jpeg)<br>

-	In a new teriminal window, navigate to the folder where you downloaded the keypair certificationand        run the following command which was give to us from AWS as shown in the above image (You might need to      use sudo, as I did) <br>
+	In a new teriminal window, navigate to the folder where you downloaded the keypair certification and run the following command which was give to us from AWS as shown in the above image (You might need to use sudo, as I did) <br>
 	```
 	sudo ssh -i "photositeR1.pem" ec2-user@ec2-54-189-117-184.us-west-2.compute.amazonaws.com
 	```